 • When possible, send several plants showing a range of symptoms

-• Please do not send dead, dried samples
+• Avoid sending dead, dried samples

 When possible, send entire plants including roots